futoin/specs/draft/ftn16_cid_tool.md

 4. Application package must not have modifiable content
 5. Each read-write path should get symlink to {.env.persistentDir}/{path} and survive across deployments
 6. .action.migrate must run and successfully complete
-7. ${.deployDir}/vhost.{.env.webServer}.subconf must be generated including packages-specified extensions
-8. Automatic startup must get enabled
-9. ${.deployDir}/current must always point to fully configured deployment
+7. ${.deployDir}/current must always point to fully configured deployment
-10. For security reasons it is not possible to include project-specific config for web server running as root user.
+8. For security reasons it is not possible to include project-specific config for web server running as root user.
 Also, sensitive data like TLS private keys must not be available to application user.
 Therefore a performance penalty of reverse proxy may apply, but large high available deployments should have load balancer/reverse proxy any way.
-11. Web server configuration may be delegated to external functionality.
-12. Lock file must be acquired during deployment procedure
+9. Lock file must be acquired during deployment procedure.
-13. Not empty {.deploDir} must contain deploy lock file for safety reasons.
+10. Not empty {.deploDir} must contain deploy lock file for safety reasons.

-### 3.2.8. cid run [&lt;command> [-- &lt;command_args..>]]
+### 3.2.8. cid run [&lt;command> [-- &lt;command_args..>]] [--wcDir wc_dir]

+Primary case is execution in development and testing environment.

 * If command is missing then execute all .entryPoints in parallel
+    * Use single instance per entry point
+    * Use default memory limits
 * Else if command is present in .entryPoints then execute as related tool
 * Else if command is present in .actions then execute that in shell